sayedrian/Water-Stations-Database-Server/README.md

 # Water Stations Database Server (Python, SQLite, Socket Communication)

-This project entails creating a database server to manage water stations' data.
-The server communicates with multiple clients, each representing a water station.
+In this project, I developed a database server to efficiently manage water stations' data.
+Multiple client stations can communicate with this server, ensuring smooth data transmission and storage.
+Leveraging Python, SQLite, and socket communication, the system effectively monitors and updates water station information in the SQL database, providing a streamlined solution for tracking water management data.

 ## Project Structure